Home / Coffee knowledge / Which espresso machine is the right one?

 • Precise brewing temperature

-• Super milk foam results
+• Super milk foam result

-• Usable for semi-professional applications
+• Can be used for semi-professional purposes

 Cons: